ibm-cloud-docs/citrix-netscaler-vpx/setting-citrix-forwarding-proxy.md

 ## Step 1: Request VIPs to use in the private network
 {: #step-1-request-vips-to-use-in-the-private-network}

-When a {{site.data.keyword.vpx_full}} load balancer is ordered from the IBM Cloud catalog, it is assumed a reverse proxy is being requested.
-The requester is asked for the number of “public” IPs to be used as virtual IPs (VIPs).
+When a {{site.data.keyword.vpx_full}} load balancer is ordered from the IBM Cloud catalog, it is assumed that a reverse proxy is being requested.
+The requester is asked for the number of “public” IP addresses to be used as virtual IPs (VIPs).

-If a forward proxy exists, the VIPs need to be setup on the private network.
+If a forward proxy exists, the VIPs need to be set up on the private network.
 Request VIPs for the private network by using an IBM Support case.
-The number of VIPs you need determine the size of the subnet that is requested in the Support case.
+The number of VIPs you need determines the size of the subnet that is requested in the Support case.
 The subnet information is returned in the Support case.

 In this example, you request a `/29` subnet, which results in the following: